 Drug withdrawal in newborns (also called neonatal abstinence syndrome) is a set of problems that may affect a child if the mother used certain drugs while she was pregnant.
 These drugs may include prescription medicines or illegal drugs.
 Some examples are heroin, methadone, morphine, buprenorphine, and hydromorphone.

 The drugs in the mother's blood pass through the placenta and enter the baby's bloodstream.
 They affect the baby in much the same way as they affect the mother.
 The baby's body gets used to the drug.
 After birth, when the drug starts to leave the body, the baby goes through withdrawal.
-This may happen within hours after birth or later, depending on the drug.
+This may happen within hours after birth.
+Or it may happen later, depending on the drug.

-Babies born with the effects of drugs may:
+Babies born with the effects of drug withdrawal may:

 - Cry a lot.